 - workloads in terms of the components like application servers and databases

 - infrastructure, such as firewalls

-- rules that govern how to build, deploy, scale and optimize the services that workloads deliver
+- rules that govern how to build, deploy, scale and optimise the services that workloads deliver

-This rich, open virtualization, which enables a heterogeneous environment, is the first step toward an SDE that is simplified, adaptive and responsive.
-With intelligent resource scheduling, Software Defined Computing helps maximize utilization, ensure compliance and decrease administrative costs beyond the data center.
+This rich, open virtualisation, which enables a heterogeneous environment, is the first step toward an SDE that is simplified, adaptive and responsive.
+With intelligent resource scheduling, Software Defined Computing helps maximise utilisation, ensure compliance and decrease administrative costs beyond the data centre.

 “When you are able to represent hardware as software, you make the entire IT ecosystem more programmable, dynamic and subject to far higher degrees of management automation.”

 Software Defined Environment blog posts